Arnold Beichman

+Life and career

 Beichman was born on New York City's Lower East Side, in Manhattan, in a family of Jewish immigrants from Ukraine.
 He received a B.A. from Columbia University in 1934, after which he succeeded his friend, Arthur Lelyveld, as editor-in-chief of the Columbia Daily Spectator.

 Beichman spent many years in journalism, working for the New York Herald Tribune, PM, Newsweek, and others.
 He returned to Columbia in his 50s to receive his M.A. and Ph.D. in political science, in 1967 and 1973, respectively.

 He gave his name to "Beichman's Law," which states: "With the single exception of the American Revolution, the aftermath of all revolutions from 1789 on only worsened the human condition."

 His Jewish father Solomon Beichman was unhappy, because he wanted Arnold to be a rabbi.

-The Cold War International History Project at the Woodrow Wilson International Center for Scholars was in part funded by Beichman’s donations.
+The Cold War International History Project at the Woodrow Wilson International Center for Scholars was in part funded by Beichman's donations.